Phoenix4582/WebAssignment/README.md

 ## Achievements:
 -Sidebar menu(contents may be adjusted).

--Modals for background and sound configuration, local audio/video file adjustment.
+-Modals for background and sound configuration, local audio/video file adjustment and audio switch and volume adjustment.

 -A login page for client usage, with the support of sqlite3 database to store client accounts.